dat-ecosystem/dat/README.md

 ### Sharing or Download files with [dat.land](http://dat.land)

 Sharing files with dat.land to the CLI is currently not supported.
+The prototype version of dat.land used WebRTC, which we are no longer supporting (see our [faq](http://docs.datproject.org/faq) for details).
+We will be using websockets in the next version of dat.land to support transfer across all of our interfaces.

 ## Troubleshooting